kj455/figma-borderless-export/README.md

 1. When the width/height of the export target is a non-integer values due to scaled export (ex.
 0.75x, 1.5x, ...)
 2. when the target frame is not on a grid point on figma

-This plugin solves **only problem 1**.
+This plugin solves both cases in most cases.

-If you want to solve problem 2, [you just need to move the frame to a grid point on figma](https://forum.figma.com/t/borders-around-image-exports/4016/3).
+However, in the second case, in rare cases, the border may not be detected correctly.
+In that case, [placing the frame on a grid point can solve the problem](https://forum.figma.com/t/white-border-when-exporting-to-jpg/1999/2).

+We plan to improve the algorithm for border detection in the future.

 ## 💻 Development